For the past several decades, Christopher Alden has been directing operas around the globe, committed to keeping the art

-Mr. Alden began the 2014-2015 season by bringing his award-winning staging of Handel’s Partenope to the San Francisco Opera; then he staged a new production of The Rake’s Progress in Braunschweig.
-Next comes a new Gianni Schichi for Opera North, paired with a revival of his staging of La vida breve, originally presented as part of Opera North’s acclaimed “Eight Little Greats” season.
+Mr. Alden began the 2014-2015 season by bringing his award-winning staging of Handel’s Partenope to the San Francisco Opera; he then created a new production of The Rake’s Progress in Braunschweig.
+A new Gianni Schichi followed for Opera North, paired with a revival of his staging of La vida breve, originally presented as part of Opera North’s acclaimed “Eight Little Greats” season.
 In the spring, Il Turco in Italia was presented at the Teatro Regio di Torino, after which his award-winning Norma was seen at the Opera National de Bordeaux.Last season's projects included Die Fledermaus and Rigoletto for the English National Opera, Lizzie Borden at the Boston Lyric Opera and the Tanglewood Festival, Norma for the Städtische Theater Chemnitz, as well as Cosi fan tutte for the L.A.
 Philharmonic.
 The season ended with Il Turco in Italia at the Festival d'Aix-en-Provence.

 Born in New York City, Mr. Alden began his professional career with Joseph Papp's New York Shakespeare Festival, appearing in the Tony Award winning rock musical, Two Gentlemen of Verona.
 After apprenticing in opera as assistant to Jean-Pierre Ponnelle in Houston, Paris and Salzburg, he first attracted international attention with his own productions through his ground-breaking work with the Long Beach Opera.
 Beginning with an acclaimed Death in Venice in 1982, he subsequently directed Rossini's The Barber of Seville and Il turco in Italia, Monteverdi's Orfeo, The Coronation of Poppea and The Return of Ulysses, Offenbach's La vie parisienne and Barbe-bleue, in addition to Eugene Onegin, The Abduction from the Seraglio, the original version of Ariadne auf Naxos, Don Carlo, The Rape of Lucretia, the world premiere of Stewart Wallace and Michael Korie's Hopper's Wife and The Threepenny Opera .
 Throughout the 1980's, Mr. Alden also served as Associate Director of Opera at the Academy, a non-traditional training center for opera singers, where he directed innovative productions of Dido and Aeneas and La vie parisienne.